techno-tim/techno-tim.github.io/_posts/2024-05-30-proxmox-helper-scripts.md

 {% include embed/youtube.html id='kcpu4z5eSEU' %}
 📺 [Watch Video](https://www.youtube.com/watch?v=kcpu4z5eSEU)

+> *Note: [ttek](https://github.com/tteck) who created the scripts initially is no longer able to maintain these scripts due to health issues.
+We thank [ttek](https://github.com/tteck) for his contributions and wish him the best.
+He has turned it over the the community and links in this post were updated to reflect the community version*
+{: .prompt-info }

-Check out Proxmox VE Helper Scripts on Github: <https://github.com/tteck/Proxmox>
+Check out Proxmox VE Helper Scripts on Github: <https://github.com/community-scripts/ProxmoxVE>

+- This is the new community version of the repo

 ## Disclosures